adammichaelwood/adammichaelwood.github.io/_posts/2013-12-04-economy-of-exclusion.md

 layout: essay
 title: An Economy of Exclusion
 author: Adam Michael Wood
+description: In the titular first line of the Apostolic Exhortation Evangelii Gaudium, the Holy Father writes, "The joy of the Gospel fills the hearts and lives of all who encounter Jesus.
+Those who accept his offer of salvation are set free from sin, sorrow, inner emptiness and loneliness.
+With Christ joy is constantly born anew."
 ---

 ## The Aspirations of Catholic Social Teaching ##